ICE-SEARCH: A Language Model-Driven Feature Selection Approach: Related Work

+\textbf{Prompting and Evolutionary Prompting: } Prompting is a technique employed to give LLMs leverage to address specialized tasks more efficiently.
+Various state-of-the-art prompting techniques, such as zero-shot or few-shot in-context learning (ICL)(\cite{Brown2020LanguageMA, Min2021MetaICLLT, ICL_Survey,icl_survey2}), role-play prompting, (\cite{xu2023expertprompting, zheng2023a, kong2024better}), Chain-of-Thought(COT) (\cite{Wei2022ChainOT}), Tree-of-Thought(TOT) (\cite{Yao2023TreeOT}), and Graph-of-Thought(GOT) (\cite{Besta2023GraphOT}) have been proven effective in tackling various tasks such as cross-lingual multi-step reasoning \cite{Ranaldi2023EmpoweringMR}.

-\textbf{Evolutionary Prompting: } Prompting is a technique employed to give LLMs leverage to address specialized tasks more efficiently.
-However, the performance of LLMs varies contingent upon the selection of the prompt, and that leads to the topic of automatic prompt optimizations, such as continuous prompt tuning and discrete prompts~\cite{liu2023pre,li2021prefix,zhang2021differentiable}.
-In contrast, the high variance in prompt effectiveness for downstream tasks has led to the development of prompt generation, prompt revision, and prompt editing methods that focus on the exploration or exploitation of candidate prompts to select the most optimal one(s)~\cite{zhou2022large,guo2023learning,zhang2022tempera}.
-To address the constraints of prompts designed for predefined answers, which may encounter challenges when applied to generation tasks, and to mitigate the risk of encountering local optima, recently introduced evolutionary prompting techniques offer the advantages of not relying on predefined parameters or gradients while simultaneously maintaining a balance between exploration and exploitation~\cite{guo2023connecting,chen2023evoprompting}.
-Such paradigms of evolutionary prompting inspired ICE-Search, which adapts and evolves in the search for optimal prompts to identify critical features for downstream tasks.
-Similar to evolutionary prompting, ICE-Search showcases novel ways of leveraging language models while offering flexibility and adaptability to diverse metrics and tasks.
+However, the performance of LLMs varies depending upon the selection of the prompt (~\cite{liu2023pre}), and that leads to automatic prompt optimizations, such as continuous prompt tuning (~\cite{li2021prefix}) and differentiable prompts(~\cite{zhang2021differentiable}).
+In contrast, the high variance in prompt effectiveness for downstream tasks has led to the development of prompt engineering (~\cite{zhou2022large}), prompt revision (~\cite{guo2023learning}), and prompt editing (~\cite{zhang2022tempera}) methods that focus on the exploration or exploitation of candidate prompts to select the most optimal one(s).

+To address the constraints of prompts designed for predefined answers and mitigate the risk of encountering local optima, many have explored evolutionary prompting optimization techniques (~\cite{Yang2023LargeLM, Meyerson2023LanguageMC, guo2023connecting,chen2023evoprompting}).
+They offer the advantages of not relying on predefined parameters or gradients while simultaneously maintaining a balance between exploration and exploitation.

+Such paradigms of evolutionary prompting inspired ICE-Search, which adapts and evolves in the search for optimal prompts via role-playing different experts to identify critical features for downstream tasks.
+Similar to evolutionary prompting, ICE-Search showcases novel ways of leveraging language models via ICL while offering flexibility and adaptability to diverse metrics and tasks.

+\textbf{Medical Predictive Analysis: } Medical Predictive Analytics (MPA) represents a critical and specialized sector within health informatics dedicated to sophisticated medical data examination.
+MPA leverages advanced statistical algorithms and machine learning methodologies to forecast upcoming trends in healthcare outcomes, including patient admission rates, pharmaceutical advancements, and strategies for disease management (\cite{van2019predictive}).
+For example, previous works have focused on leveraging various algorithms to facilitate predictive data mining for medical diagnosis(~\cite{soni2011predictive}), disease prediction(~\cite{Usama2019SelfattentionBR}), robotic surgery(~\cite{Oniani2020ArtificialIF}), use of disease diagnosis systems for Electronic Medical Records(~\cite{Latif2020ImplementationAU}), as well as analysis and prediction of outpatient visits(~\cite{Jin2019PredictiveAI}).